 There is yet to be a dead rubber race held at the Red Bull Ring.
 Both championships have still been up for grabs at every race held here.

-The winner of a Grand Prix at this circuit has gone on to win the title in the same year on just nine occasions.
-The polesitter at the circuit has won the title in the same year on thirteen occasions.
-From the 33 times that a race has been held at the track, the leader of the championship after the Grand Prix has gone on to win the title twenty times.
+The winner of a Grand Prix at this circuit has gone on to win the title in the same year on just eleven occasions – two of those being last year.
+The polesitter at the circuit has won the title in the same year on fifteen occasions.
+From the 35 times that a race has been held at the track, the leader of the championship after the Grand Prix has gone on to win the title 22 times.

-Since F1 started visiting the Red Bull Ring in 2014, the Austrian Grand Prix winner has never gone on to win the title in the same year.
-Lewis Hamilton, who won the 2020 Styrian Grand Prix, is the only driver since 2014 to win a race at the track in the same season in which they have won the title.
-Similarly, Lewis Hamilton – who took pole at the 2015 Austrian Grand Prix and the 2020 Styrian Grand Prix – is the only polesitter at the track in the last eight races at the Red Bull Ring who has gone on to win that season’s title.
+Since F1 started visiting the Red Bull Ring in 2014, 2021 is the only time that the Austrian Grand Prix winner has gone on to win the title in the same year.
+Lewis Hamilton, who won the 2020 Styrian Grand Prix, is the only other driver since 2014 to win a race at the track in the same season in which they have won the title.